This post provides several fun ideas for things you can do in Prague throughout the month of May 2024.

 Another choice is to hop on the Prague Jazz Boat for a 2 ½ hour evening on the water featuring a live jazz session and a 3-course meal.

-Of course, if you’re only interested in a sightseeing cruise, there is one evening boat tour which lasts for approximately 50 minutes and provides commentary about the history of Prague.
+Of course, if you’re only interested in a sightseeing cruise, there is one evening boat tour that lasts for approximately 50 minutes and provides commentary about the history of Prague.

 No matter what type of experience you want to have out on the water, there’s probably an evening cruise that fits your schedule and interests.

-If you’re planning to visit multiple attractions in Prague, chances are that a tourist discount pass will help you save some money.
+If you’re planning to visit multiple attractions in Prague, chances are that a tourist savings pass will help you save some money.